Chem-Star/rinchem-api-integration/README_OBO.md

 ## Motivation

-The Outbound Order, OBO, provides details related to orders being shipped from Rinchem either to a facility or to another Rinchem warehouse.
+The Outbound Order, **OBO**, provides details related to orders being shipped from Rinchem either to a facility or to another Rinchem warehouse.
 By integrating with the API, this information becomes more consistent, more secure, and more easily accessible where and when you need it.

 ## Calling The OBO API
-If you have not done so already, please review the documentation in the main README.md as that walks you through the process to get the necessary **instance_url** and **authentication_token**, as well as how to format the call once you have the correct body payload.
+If you have not done so already, please review the documentation in the main **README.md** as that walks you through the process to get the necessary **instance_url** and **authentication_token**, as well as how to format the call once you have the correct body payload.

 #### OBO Suffix:
-Append this to your Salesforce **instance_url**.
+Append the following suffix to your Salesforce **instance_url**.
 ```
 /services/apexrest/v1/OBO__c
 ```